Procurement is the purchasing of goods, works and services. It is an essential part of delivering public services across Cornwall.

 - dynamic purchasing systems

-Please see the Preferred Payment Application Form for more information and to register your interest.
+Please see the Preferred Payment Application Form for more information and to apply for preferred payment terms if you are eligible.

 You should not accept any orders, written or verbal, from Cornwall Council employees without a Purchase Order.
 The Purchase Order will contain a unique number.